DiPS-Digital-Peer-Initiative/mind-matters-24/_events/battle-of-bands.markdown

 ## Rules and Regulations
-- Eligibility Criteria: Students of classes VIII,IX X,XI,XII.
+- Eligibility Criteria: Students of classes VIII,IX X,XI,XII along with 1st and 2st year students.
 - Only bands selected to perform live will be required to pay the event charge of Rs.
 500.
 - Songs can be in English, Hindi, or any regional language
 - No click tracks should be used